Sharky90/100-days-of-code/r1-log.md

 Blog clone project fully functional!
 Its not much but i will continue making more stuff!
 I have learned much about Django framework and the flow from front-end to back-end but to fully understand and be confident i'll have to make more projects! 😃💪💻
 #100DaysOfCode

+// Day 92 January 14.
+Tuesday //

+Ok so I've decided on a another mini clone project that will have some similarities with other social sites.
+The end of the first round of the 100 days coding challenge is approaching ! 😀💻💪 #100DaysOfCode